Findlay Marshall

-Findlay Marshall (Born 17 April 2006) is a Scottish footballer who currently plays as a midfielder for Scottish Championship side, Arbroath on loan from Scottish Premiership side Aberdeen.
+Findlay Marshall (Born 17 April 2006) is a Scottish footballer who currently plays as a midfielder for Scottish Premiership side Aberdeen.

 Club career

 Aberdeen

 Marshall started his career with the youth team Dyce Boys Club, before joining Aberdeen's academy.
 On 20 September 2023, Findlay signed his First Professional Contract with the club on a 3 year deal, that would see him at the club until 2026.
 Marshall was told at the beginning of the 2025-26 season he was free to leave the club, but has since moved on loan to Arbroath.

 Edinburgh City

 At the Beginning of the January Transfer Window in the 2023-2024 season, Marshall joined Scottish League one side Edinburgh City on loan until the end of season.

 Cove Rangers

 Marshall moved to Scottish league one side Cove Rangers at the start of the 2024-2025 season on loan until the end of the season.
 Marshall featured in the SPFL Team of the week for week 28 after a 3-1 victory over Alloa Athletic in which he scored 2 Goals.
 He also appeared in SPFL Team of the week for week 38 after a 4-2 victory over Annan Athletic with Marshall providing a goal and an assist.